ModiAkshay1/vehicle-reidentification/README.md

 - Ensure that all scripts and dependencies are correctly configured before running the pipeline.
 - Verify the output directories and files to ensure the pipeline has executed as expected.

-For any issues or questions, please refer to the documentation or contact the project maintainers.